plattfot/baksnapper/CONTRIBUTE.md

 - Use `changelog:`, `build:` or `test:` prefix tag when applicable.
 - Add `[#<id>]` to the end of the subject if commit is associated with an issue.
 - Add a test if your PR is not covered by one already.
-- Short subject for the commit messag.
+- Short subject for the commit message.
 - Detailed explanation of the reason behind the commit in the body.

 ## Changelog